-Sabancı PMBA Program value participatory learning.
+Sabanci PMBA Program value participatory learning.
 Establishing the necessary social order for a participatory learning environment requires that we all:

-- You are expected to keep your video on during online lectures.
-If you have a legitimate reason for not doing this, contact the instructor before the first lecture, explaining your reason. - You are recommended to keep your microphone off when you are not speaking during online lectures. - Come prepared to make helpful comments and ask questions that facilitate your own understanding and that of your classmates.
-This requires that you complete the assigned readings for each session before class starts. - Come to class on time. - Use our phones and laptops during class only for class activities such as taking notes or referring to a spreadsheet. - Do not let e-mails and other messaging services distract you and others. - Participate in discussions in an active and meaningful manner while respecting the appropriate participation of other students.
+- Keep our video on during online lectures.
+If anyone has a legitimate reason for not doing this, he/she should contact the instructor before the first lecture, explaining the reason. - Keep our microphone off when we are not speaking during online lectures. - Come prepared to make helpful comments and ask questions that facilitate your own understanding and that of your classmates.
+This requires that you complete the assigned readings for each session before class starts; - Come to class on time; - Use our phones and laptops during class only for class activities such as taking notes or referring to a spreadsheet; - Participate in discussions in an active and meaningful manner while respecting the appropriate participation of other students.